 You’d want to work on “Stable (latest release)” to use the plugin in your language.
 StringsStringA string is a translatable part of the software.
 A translation consists of a multitude of localized strings. in “Development (trunk)” are extracted from the code that is not released and subject to change or removal.

 Since mid-April 2016, not only new strings but also edits are synced between dev and stable (both ways, only approved translations).

-When a plugin releases a new version all translations are copied from dev to stable.
-Credits would go to both users if translation (waiting or current) was created by different users.
+When a plugin releases a new version, all translations get copied from dev to stable.
+Credits would go to both users if different users submitted the translation (Waiting or Current).

 Every locale might have its own ‘procedure’ to nominate a PTE.
 GTEs want to ensure that no translations are just copied/pasted from something like Google Translate and that the PTE understands the language well.
 References might be made to existing glossaries and style guides to maintain consistency over all plugins and themes of the same language.
 You don’t want your plugin to refer to your admin panels under ‘people’ if it is called ‘users’ in your language.
 So some initial agreements are needed between PTEs and GTEs.

 All GTEs are human and even have a life outside of here.
 Also, not all teams have many GTEs (yet).
 So please allow some time to respond to your request.